VaniaCortez/VaniaCortez.GitHub.io/WorldBankIDA.md

 By providing financing and technical assistance to developing countries, IDA has played a crucial role in supporting their efforts to reduce poverty and promote sustainable development.

-If you enjoyed reading this blog, connect with me for more content!
+If you enjoyed reading this blog, connect with me on [Linkedin](https://www.linkedin.com/in/vaniacortez/)